fernandospr/multiplatform-network-client-lib/README.md

 1. You'll need to compile `contacts-common-lib` first, as explained above.
 2. Open the project in your favorite IDE and run the main function from `Application.kt`.

+You can now perform GET, POST and DELETE requests to /api/contacts.
+E.g: TODO PASTE SCREENSHOTS

 > Note: You must start this application so that the Android, iOS and backend clients using `contacts-client-lib` will be able to make HTTP requests.

 ## contacts-android-client-app